turingschool/front-end-curriculum/lessons/module-2/array-iterator-methods.md

 ### `Array.reduce(callbackFunction, initialValue)`
-`Array.reduce()` can turn an array into a single value.
+Use Case: If you need to turn an array into a single value.
 This single value could be a number, string, object, or another array.
 To accomplish this, reduce takes in two parameters:

 _Callback Function_ - Within the callback, we have access to the accumulator, the current element in the iteration, the current element's index, and the original array we are looping over

 _Initial Value_ - The initial value to be used as the accumulator (the first argument to the first call of the callback).
 The accumulator is the 'single value' that will eventually be returned.
 It's called an accumulator because each iteration over the array will modify the accumulator value until the loop is complete.

+Note: `.reduce` is great for **cleaning data** (hint hint...)

 ```js
 const numbers = [1, 2, 3, 4, 5];